Maciekkucharski/CS50_AI/README.md

 # CS50_AI
-Repository with projects for harvards CS50 AI course
+Repository with projects for harvards CS50 AI course.